Youth & Young Manhood

 Youth & Young Manhood is the debut album from American rock band Kings of Leon, released on July 7, 2003, in the United Kingdom and on August 19, 2003, in the United States.

 Recording and release

 The album was recorded at Shangri-La Studios in Malibu, Sound City Studios in Van Nuys, and Ocean Way Studios in Nashville.

 "Molly's Chambers", "Wasted Time", and "California Waiting" were released as singles.
-"Red Morning Light" was featured in a Ford Focus commercial and used as the opening song in the video game FIFA 2004 by EA Sports.
+"Red Morning Light" was released as a promotional single.
+It was featured in a Ford Focus commercial and used as the opening song in the video game FIFA 2004 by EA Sports.
 "Spiral Staircase" was featured in the PS3 game MotorStorm.
 "Holy Roller Novocaine" was featured in the film Talladega Nights: The Ballad of Ricky Bobby and included on the soundtrack.

 Reception

 Critical reception for the album was generally favorable, as evidenced by its score of 79, based on 21 reviews, at Metacritic, a website that assigns a weighted mean rating out of 100 to reviews from mainstream critics.
 Many appreciated the band's punk- and garage rock-influenced revival of the southern rock genre, with NME hailing the album among the "best debuts of the past 10 years".
 AllMusic claimed the album was not "sonically adventurous", but that "in the new-millennium pop realm, some greasy licks sure sound good".
 James Hunter of The Village Voice called the album "2003's finest rock debut", saying the band had built on its first EP.
 Greg Kot wrote a favorable review in Rolling Stone, in which he declared that the band knew "when to lay back and let things simmer", as well as "when to jump up and testify with tambourines banging".
 At the end of the year, Rolling Stone critics named the album the tenth-best of 2003 and NME named it the seventh best.
 Later, it was ranked at number 80 in Rolling Stones Top 100 Albums of the Decade list and included in the book 1001 Albums You Must Hear Before You Die.